AdobeDocs/commerce-learn.en/help/cloud/deployments-testing-monitoring-security.md

 jira: KT-15020
 kt: 15020
 ---
-# Technical onboarding - Deployments, testing, monitoring and security
+# Technical onboarding - Deployments, testing, monitoring, and security

-Learn about the Adobe Commerce Cloud deployment strategies, testing best practices, monitoring and security tools.
+Learn about the Adobe Commerce Cloud deployment strategies, testing best practices, monitoring, and security tools.

 ## Who is this video for?